Orange Donuts

 Notes

-- Store Orange Donuts in an airtight container for up to 5 days at room temperature or up to a week in the fridge.
+• These Orange Donuts are best enjoyed the day that they’re made but can be stored in an airtight container for up to 2 days at room temperature or up to a week in the fridge.